odaceo/lab-unikernel-osv-spring-boot/README.md

 Start the machine.

-Now that the machine is running, go to the OSv dashboard:
+Now that the virtual machine is running, go to the OSv dashboard:

 * http://public-ip:8000/dashboard/